jundalisay/sp/content/en/research/aristotle/physics/book-1/chapter-05.md

 make odd and even, or again Love and Strife; and these differ from each other in the way mentioned.

-Hence their principles are in one sense the same, in another different; different certainly, as indeed most people think, but the same inasmuch as they are analogous; for all are taken from the same table of columns, some of the pairs being wider, others narrower in extent.
+Hence their principles are in one sense the same, in another different; different certainly, as most people think, but the same inasmuch as they are analogous; for all are taken from the same table of columns, some of the pairs being wider, others narrower in extent.

 In this way then their theories are both the same and different, some better, some worse; some, as I have said, take as their contraries what is more knowable in the order of explanation, others what is more familiar to sense.
 (The universal is more knowable in the order of explanation, the particular in the order of sense: for explanation has to do with the universal, sense with the particular.)
 ‘The great and the small’, for example, belong to the former class, ‘the dense and the rare’ to the latter.

 It is clear then that our principles must be contraries.